svv2014/UnitTestDB/README.md

 link to releases https://github.com/svv2014/UnitTestDB/releases

-This script itself unit test for test any kind of PL/SQL code like procedures,functions,views,DML,DDL,trigers etc.
+This script is a unit dummy for unit test.
+It is good for test any kind of PL/SQL code like procedures,functions,views,DML,DDL,trigers etc.

-The concept current UT:
+The concept is:
-  - be self sufficient
+  - test must be selfsuficient
+  - test can not contains code with DDL,grant,commit
-  - must not contain code or call to functions/procedures with:  DDL,grant,commit
+  - test can not call functions/procedures with DDL,grant,commit
-  - if if contains 'DML' operations then in the end should contain 'rollback' operation.
+  - if test contains 'DML' operation then in the end must call 'rollback'